 As the largest Plaza of its kind in California, this eight-acre park and town center is ringed with charming shops, tasting rooms, and popular restaurants.
-The mix of small stores is beguiling, from lovely vintage inspired clothing at Bella Vita (see photo at left), to cozy handcrafted bedding at Broadway Quilts, to fair trade kid's wear, coffee, home decor and jewelry at The Global Heart.
+The mix of small stores is beguiling, from lovely vintage inspired clothing at Bella Vita Sonoma (see photo), to cozy handcrafted bedding at Broadway Quilts, to fair trade kid's wear, coffee, home decor, and jewelry at The Global Heart.

-You can stock up on boutique cheeses and jams at Epicurean Connection, gorgeous kitchen tools at Williams-Sonoma, and spices at the Savory Spice Shop.
+You can stock up on gorgeous kitchen tools at Williams-Sonoma, and spices at the Savory Spice Shop.
 The list goes on and on, but be sure not to miss The Church Mouse, a treasure chest of gently loved clothing, furniture, books and jewelry with proceeds benefiting the St. Francis Solano School.

 Sonoma Plaza is bounded by Spain Street, First Street West, First Street East, and Napa Street (Highway 12) in downtown Sonoma.